yy6linda/synthetic-ehr-benchmarking/README.md

 Medical AI development|0.05|0.05|0.05|0.35|0.15|0.05|0.1|0.1|0.1|
 |System design|0.25|0.05|0.05|0.05|0.05|0.05|1/6|1/6|1/6

-We included in the github two rank files as input for the model recommendation step.
+We provided the following two files (which include the results from all considered metrics) as input for the model recommendation step.

 `./model_recommendation/rank_utility_privacy.csv` - separate ranking for UW and VUMC data under different synthesis paradigms.